aaronksaunders/hu1/Assignment-One-Page---Part-II.md

-# This was an in class assignment to create a basic ionic framework application.
+#### This was an in class assignment to add a controller and $scope variables to basic application.

 When the assignment is completed, you will have a basic application with a single view and a single controller.
 This is part two of the assignment, please see [Part One]() before going forward.